-Applications for admission are evaluated on the basis of high school curriculum, cumulative high-school grade-point average, ACT or SAT test scores, and, when available, high-school class rank.
+Applications for admission are accepted on a rolling basis and are evaluated in terms of high school curriculum, cumulative high-school grade-point average, ACT or SAT test scores, and, when available, high-school class rank.
 Before acceptance decisions can be made by the Office of Admissions, applicants for admission must submit:

-- 1. a Northland College Application for Admission (northland.edu/apply); - 2. high school transcript (for the purpose of addmissions, we will accept official, unofficial, or self-reported transcripts); - 3. if your high school grade point average is below a 3.0, on a scale of 4.0, Northland College requires an ACT or SAT test score report.
+- 1. a Northland College Application for Admission; - 2. high school transcript (for the purpose of addmissions, we will accept official, unofficial, or self-reported transcripts); - 3. if your high school grade point average is below a 3.0, on a scale of 4.0, Northland College requires an ACT or SAT test score report.
 (For the purpose of admissions, we will accept official, unofficial, or self-reported score reports.)